PlagueHO/LabBuilder/LabBuilder/docs/changelist.md

 * DSCLibrary\MEMEBER_DSCPULLSERVER.DSC.ps1: Added DSC Library resource for creating DSC Pull Servers.
 * Added additional logging information when copying DSC Resource modules.
 * Fix bug when copying DSC Resource modules to LabBuilder Files for VM when DSC Modules folder does not exist.
+* Fix bug when copying DSC Resource modules to LabBuilder Files for VM when DSC Modules folder does not exist.
+* DSCLibrary\MEMBER_SQLSERVER2016.DSC.ps1: Added DSC Library configuration for installing a SQL Server 2016 from an ISO.

 # 0.8.3.0
 * Fix bug where Administrator account is not enabled in Windows client OS.